for a searchable list of NIST technologies please visit our NIST page here FLC website.

 How to Apply for a License

 Parties interested in licensing a NIST-owned invention may contact a License Officer at NIST, or may complete a research license application or commercial use license application.
 Instructions on how to submit the license application are provided at the end of each application.
 When a license application is received by a License Officer, TPO will contact you regarding the licensing process and to obtain additional information that may be necessary for the application process.
 A license application should include the prospective licensee's intentions for research and development of the invention(s) and a description of the resources and technical capabilities of the prospective licensee to bring the invention to practical application.

 Based on the information provided in a license application received from a prospective licensee, TPO will prepare a license agreement for review by the prospective licensee.
 Any changes to the legal provisions of a license agreement may delay the process of finalizing the license agreement.
 After the License Officer at TPO and the prospective licensee discuss the terms of the license agreement, TPO will finalize the document for signatures.
-For any exclusive license, TPO is required to publish a public notice of its intent to grant the exclusive license to the federally-owned invention.
+Typically for an exclusive license, TPO is required to publish a public notice of its intent to grant the exclusive license to the federally-owned invention (this may not apply to certain inventions created under other agreements).
 The notice is published in the Federal Register and provides the public with fifteen (15) days to comment.

 Modifying a License Agreement